dmd-program/dmd-100/topics/outsider_as_expert.md

 Subject-matter experts are often plagued by biases that make them reliant on common and familiar paths to a solution.
 "That is the way it has always been done" or "it's just common sense" are typical phrases used by someone who has a kind of .
 A bias, also called a block, can undermine innovative problem solving and inhibit creative thinking.

-In Victor Papanek's *Design for the Real World, Human Ecology and Social  Change*, he lists seven types of blocks:
+On page 158 in Victor Papanek's *Design for the Real World, Human Ecology and Social  Change*, he lists seven types of blocks:

 1. Perceptual
 2. Emotional